fauzanfebrian/c-memory-playground/docs/lab-logs/25-09-05-insert-to-array.md

 This part is the key logic of inserting new value, check the index of loop, if the result of division is equal to the `insertIndex` then insert the new value, and continue to the next loop.

+### Alternative

+Actually there is more simpler way to do this, by using `memcpy` function from `string.h` library, just manipulating the size to copy.
+But for this challenge i want to do it manually, for deep understanding about memory allocation and manipulation.

 ### File

 [c4-insert-to-array-function.c](../../src/section-8/c4-insert-to-array-function.c)